Dog Iron Ranch: History

-Clem Rogers was highly influential in local politics.
-Thus, the house served not only as a family residence, but represented a seat of local political power.
-It was often called "The White House on the Verdigris."
+Clem Rogers was highly influential in local politics; the house served not only as a family residence, but represented a seat of local political power, often called "The White House on the Verdigris."

-The present barn was erected July 17, 1993 by two dozen Amish carpenters who knew the traditional notch and peg type of construction that was commonly employed in the 19th Century.
+The present barn was erected on July 17, 1993, by two dozen Amish carpenters who knew the traditional notch and peg type of construction that was commonly employed in the 19th century.
 However, the peak roof is covered with asphalt shingles instead of wooden shakes for greater fire safety.
 The new barn is 48 ft by 64 ft, instead of 50 ft by 60 ft for economic reasons.
 The original barn and possibly two replacements had been destroyed by wildfires.
-The current barn not only has traditional stalls, it now includes a classroom area that is also usable as an eating area.
+The current barn has traditional stalls, and also includes a classroom area usable as an eating area.

-The house where Will Rogers was born was moved about a mile in the 1960s to its present site on the ranch due to construction of nearby Lake Oologah.
+The house where Will Rogers was born was moved about a mile in the 1960s to its present site on the ranch due to the building of the nearby Lake Oologah reservoir.

-On March 7, 2016, Governor Mary Fallin signed Senate Bill 1570 into law, which put the Will Rogers Memorial Commission, which governed both the Will Rogers Memorial Museum and the Dog Iron Ranch, under the control of the Oklahoma Historical Society.
-The new law became effective immediately.
+On March 7, 2016, Governor Mary Fallin signed Senate Bill 1570 into law, effective immediately, which put the Will Rogers Memorial Commission, which governed both the Will Rogers Memorial Museum and the Dog Iron Ranch, under the control of the Oklahoma Historical Society.
+Ownership of the Will Rogers Birthplace Ranch was transferred to the Cherokee Nation on June 12, 2023; it is open to visitors.

-The ranch is open to visitors daily from 8:00 AM to 5:00 PM.
-Admission is by voluntary contributions.

 The property known as Will Rogers Ranch in Pacific Palisades was purchased by the actor in the early 1930s after Rogers moved to California.
 It became the Will Rogers State Historic Park (a California State Park) in 1944.